Miguel de Cervantes: Literary career

+Legacy

 Cervantes was rediscovered by English writers in the mid-18th century.
 The literary editor John Bowle argued that Cervantes was as significant as any of the Greek and Roman authors then popular, and published an annotated edition in 1781.
 Now viewed as a significant work, at the time it proved a failure.
 However, Don Quixote has been translated into all major languages, in 700 editions.
 Mexican author Carlos Fuentes suggested that Cervantes and his contemporary William Shakespeare form part of a narrative tradition that includes Homer, Dante, Defoe, Dickens, Balzac, and Joyce.

 Sigmund Freud claimed he learnt Spanish to read Cervantes in the original; he particularly admired The Dialogue of the Dogs (El coloquio de los perros), from Exemplary Tales, in which two dogs, Cipión and Berganza, share their stories; as one talks, the other listens, occasionally making comments.
 From 1871 to 1881, Freud and his close friend Eduard Silberstein wrote letters to each other, using the pen names Cipión and Berganza.

 In 1905, the tricentennial of the publication of Don Quixote was marked with celebrations in Spain; the 400th anniversary of his death, in 2016, saw the production of Cervantina, a celebration of his plays by the Compañía Nacional de Teatro Clásico in Madrid.
 Man of La Mancha, the 1965 musical, was loosely based on Cervantes' life.
 The Miguel de Cervantes Virtual Library is the world's largest digital archive of Spanish-language historical and literary works.

+Even into the end of the twentieth century, nearly four hundred years later, important authors in Spain— such as Rafael Morales— acknowledged Cervantes as their favorite writer.

 The Cervantes Society of America was founded in 1978 and held its first membership meeting in San Francisco in December, 1979.
-The organization aims to further studies of Cervantes' works and his influence in our society.
+The organization aims to further studies of Cervantes' works and his influence in American society.

+The 2025 film The Captive, directed by Alejandro Amenábar and starring Julio Peña is a fictional portrayal of Cervantes during the 5 years of his imprisonment in Algiers.
+In the film, Cervantes develops his skills at story-telling, firstly as a way to entertain fellow prisoners, and then to gain the favor of the governor keeping him captive.